Ash-a9236/JAVA_MANS/01_METHODS.md

 In this, the IDE tells you :
 1. the exception is an <span style="color: var(--highlight)">InputMismatchException</span>, therefore there is a mismatch between what the IDE expected the user to input, and what the user actually inputed
 2. it happened at the <span style="color: var(--highlight)">line 11</span> of the main method in the Main class : all the line at first don't matter, only the last line with your groupId (in my case asha9236), matters because up until then it is not your code but rather the code that makes Java.
+The way to recognize it is if it starts with java.[something...].[the class you are using], which in our case is 'java.base./java.util.Scanner'
 3. The <span style="color: var(--highlight)">process exit</span>, which indicated <span style="color: var(--highlight)">1</span>, AKA, an <span style="color: var(--highlight)">expected potential error</span>

 The <span style="color: var(--highlight)">process exit</span> has 3 main values :